Leo DaSilva: Background and education

 DaSilva comes from a family of two boys and three girls.
-Fashion designer Lanre da Silva is his sister.
 He was born in Ojuelegba, Surulere, Lagos; and he is from Lagos Island.
 His both parents are late.

 He had his primary education in Pampers private school, Surulere and his secondary education in Christ the King International School and Rainbow college.
-In 2013, he obtained a double major bachelor's degree in electronics and communications engineer from the University of Hertfordshire in the United Kingdom.

 Career

-DaSilva opened his first company in 2010.
-It was an entertainment company which was launched in the UK and later expanded to the US.

 He was a participant in the Big Brother Naija Season 3 in 2018, spending six to seven weeks on the show.
 In an interview with The Punch, he revealed that he was encouraged to audition for the show by his mother.

 He has lent his voice to some of the contemporary issues going on in Nigeria ranging from domestic violence and abusive relationships, to the rising cases of missing persons in Nigeria.
 Other issues he has spoken about includes being open about one's sexuality with their partners before marriage and the rising number out-of-school children cum beggars on the streets of Lagos.
 He has also shared his thoughts about several other issues, ranging from the high spate of divorces in the Nigerian entertainment industry, to the indecent way ladies expose their bodies at events, also advising youths to write down their wills when they are as young as 25 years old.